FriendsOfTYPO3/tea/Documentation/Introduction.rst

 .. note::

-   This is not a kickstarter extension
+   This is not a kickstarter extension.

    This extension should not be used to kickstart other extensions.
    Instead, this extension should serve as an example for best practices.